hk-mars/mona-lisp/design-principles.md

 fighting system).

-> A individual needs a big-picture vision to the whole for design of the idea; Never use top-down way **within planned forced actions by organization** for product design, it would make all novel ideas broken, good design and good product impossible.
+> A individual needs a big-picture vision to the whole for design of the idea; Never use top-down way **within planned forced rules by organization** for product design, it would make all novel ideas broken, make good design and good product impossible.

 ## create the perfect context